dromotherm/documentation/pages/themis/EnlessTRH/169wirelessTRH.md

 {% include warning.html content="in case of failure, L2 and L3 (on the transmitter) blink during a lap of time" %}

-{% include note.html content="These indicators are also valid when you deploy the transmitters in the field for exploitation with Themis, except if you are using a repeater. <br>With a repeater, you can have L2 and L3 blinking on the transmitter, even though the data packet is correctly repeated !" %}

 Stop the installation
 ```
 [07-janv.-2020 16:42:24] Arrêter l’installation